10. Sound of Metal

 At the end of Michael Ritchie’s The Candidate, Robert Redford’s character, successful in his unlikely bid to become a U.S. Senator, turns to his campaign manager and says, “What do we do now?”
 The campaign manager can’t hear him over the roar of the crowd, and apparently neither could we, because here is Boys State, a documentary about the next generation of political leaders that implicitly asks the same question.
 Boys State is a one-week political fantasy camp for ambitious teenagers sponsored by the American Legion that has been going on for decades – lots of future politicians attended, as well as Bruce Springsteen and James Gandolfini – but this is the first time anyone has filmed the proceedings.
 The results are in: The future is fucked.

 The first horrifying thing is that the camp focuses only on political campaigning, not on policy or governing.
 The camp ends with an election, and everyone goes home.
 Before that, there’s backstabbing, mudslinging, grandstanding, and, if you squint, a little earnest campaigning.
 What’s most terrifying is how the film mirrors the way our elections actually go.
-The kindest soul in the bunch has a promising campaign going early on, but he gets wounded by a primary opponent and is mortally wounded for the general election, where an evil little fucker from the other side uses every dirty trick in the book to try to take him down.
+The kindest soul in the bunch has a promising campaign going early on, but he gets attacked by a primary opponent and is mortally wounded for the general election, where an evil little fucker from the other side uses every dirty trick in the book to try to take him down.
 Not all of these kids are monsters, but they’re all laser-focused on winning (indeed, that’s the problem with the entire Boys State enterprise), so we can guess what will happen when money and real power are involved.
 Those of us who hope that the next generation of Americans will fix our mistakes have another thing coming.
 The kids aren’t all right, and it’s probably our fault.

 *This sucks, but Nomadland was only recently available to stream for a week through Lincoln Center, and now you can’t see it until February.
 It’s worth the wait.